»Our institutions are failing because they are failing to scale.«

 Andreas M. Antonopoulos

-Quite surprisingly, fundamentally new, but in essence often astonishingly simple business models successfully prevail against market leaders that have been considered unassailable until now. »Disruption« here is ultimately nothing more than dominantly better competition.
-The central question seems to be no longer so much whether, but rather when it sets your own business field as its goal.
+Depending on the observer’s perspective, this leads to useful — or even harmful — imbalances, which can result in organizational failure up to macroeconomic scales: Quite surprisingly, fundamentally new but often astonishingly simple business models successfully prevail against market leaders once considered unassailable.
+Here, »disruption« is ultimately nothing more than dominantly better competition.
+The central question is therefore not whether, but when it targets one’s own business field.

 What is their secret?